dinkel/docker-openldap/README.md

 Configuration (environment variables)
 -------------------------------------

-For the first run one has to set at least two envrironment variables.
+For the first run, one has to set at least two environment variables.
 The first

     SLAPD_PASSWORD